TalalTayyab/TT.FileParser/readme.md

 1. Open powershell prompt
 1. Navigate to the code folder e.g `C:\dev\TT.FileParser\`
-1. Login `az login`
+1. Login `az login` (checked with version 2.23.0)
 1. To view subscriptions `az account show --output table`
 1. Set the correct subscription `az account set --subscription <name or id>`
-1. Run `.\deploy.ps1` - This will create all the resources and deploy the function with the correct settings.
+1. Run `.\deploy.ps1` - This will create all the resources, build and deploy the function with the configured parameters.

 ### Configurable Parameters